 An entire prehistory phase takes its name after Tarxien, and the Temples found here are considered of extreme importance in revealing the ancestry of the islands.
 The Tarxien Temples date from 3000BC to 2000BC and offer unique architecture and design compared to other similar Temples found on the Maltese islands, with evidence that the place was used for worship of the Goddess, to whom animal sacrifices were offered.

-The oldest temple here is said to date back to about 3600 BCE.
-The temples feature various statues and reliefs of animals, including goats and pigs.
-The figures found in the Temples are about 2.5 m in height and represent a sort of Mother Goddess.
-There are several of these statues scattered around the various temples and are thought to represent fertility.
-There was also one of three small baked clay figurines in the form of what is said to be a priest found here.
+The earliest temple in the area is thought to date from around 3600 BCE.
+Animal sculptures and reliefs, notably goats and pigs, may be seen in the temples.
+The figurines unearthed in the Temples are around 2.5 metres tall and depict a Mother Goddess form.
+Several of these statues can be found throughout the temples, and they are thought to represent fertility.
+One of three little baked clay sculptures in the shape of what is thought to be a priest was also discovered here.

 There is also another chapel which is in the convent of the Sisters of Charity.
 This is dedicated to ‘Our Lady of the Immaculate Conception’.
 The same congregation have a school.

-It is a monument in remembrance of those Tarxien victims who died during the Second World War.
+The War Victims Memorial in Tarxien is a monument in remembrance of the Tarxien victims who died during the Second World War.
 This sculptural piece, in bronze and marble, is a work of art by Chev.
 Alfred Camilleri Cauchi.

-This villa is an 18th-century baroque style house.
-For some time, this building also served as a primary school for the locals.
+The villa Le Fevre is an 18th-century baroque style house and in recent times, it was used as a primary school for the locals.
 Historian E.B Vella was also one of its Head Teachers.

 A recently restored and well-kept old building called Id-Dar tal-Kejka or, as it is sometimes known, ‘The Hermit’s Monastery’.
 This building dates back to the 18th century.
 Dar tal-Kejka (1736) in Triq Xintill, bears some beautiful carvings and offers a fine specimen of an old farmhouse.